 Vietnam visa for United Kingdom citizens

-Visitors from the United Kingdom DO NOT require visa to enter Vietnam for a stay of no longer than 15 days and meet the entry requirements:
+As of March 09, 2020: Visitors from the United Kingdom are REQUIRED a valid visa to visit Vietnam and meet the entry requirements:

 - UK British Passport must be valid for at least 6 months beyond arrival date.

 - Passport has 2 blank pages for visa stamp.

 - Proof of onward travel.